Dr Neesha Oozageer Gunowa is the Pathway Lead for Community Nursing at the University of Surrey.

 She combines this role with that of a PhD Candidate at Oxford Brookes University.
 During her early clinical years, Neesha was employed as an Associate Matron and District Nurse at a large South London integrated Trust where she provided managerial and clinical professional leadership to Community Nursing Teams.
 She then started her academic career at Kingston University & St. George’s, University of London as Senior Lecturer in Community Nursing.

 Her passion for community nursing, research and nurse education has fuelled a passion for the exploration of health inequities in nursing.
 In 2016, Neesha was awarded a scholarship at the Oxford Institute for Nursing, Midwifery and Allied Health Research (OxINMAHR).
-She then started her PhD focusing on nurse education and the presentation of pressure ulcers among people with darker skin tones.
+She then started her PhD focusing on nurse education and the presentation of pressure ulcers among people with darker skin tones and completed this in 2022.